railwayapp/docs/src/docs/tutorials/proximity-steering.md

 **Objectives**

-In this tutorial, you will learn how to -
+In this tutorial, you will learn how to do the following in Cloudflare -

 - Create a Health monitor.
 - Create pools for each region.